 In a downlink transmission, an AP may choose to not populate certain sub-channels of its 80, 160 or 320 MHz channel bandwidth if it finds the sub-channels busy.
 In the EHT-STF, EHT-LTF and data field that are transmitted in EHT format, this is performed by only assigning the free sub-channels to users.
 The L-STF, L-LTF, L-SIG, RL-SIG, and EHT-SIG and U-SIG preamble fields are transmitted in legacy mode and utilize the technique termed Preamble Puncturing to not transmit preamble fields in the corresponding 20 MHz sub-channels.

 A new PSD mask is defined for the “holes” in the spectrum created by preamble puncturing, depending on the full BW of the signal and the specific part of the spectrum that has been punctured.
-These spectral masks provide protection for other users in parts of the spectrum that are not used by the EHT transmission.
+These spectral masks reduce the interference towards other users in parts of the spectrum that are not used by the EHT transmission.

 Multi-Link Operation (MLO)